otili9890/ro-crate-static-site/README.md

 ## Usage

-To make an HTML source site for 11ty to process:
+To make an HTML site from the cooee corpues

-Run index.js, passing in a crate path such as the COOEE corpus from the test data.

 ```
-node index.js test_data/cooeee
+npm run cooee
 ```

 This will generate new HTML pages in src -- which will be used by eleventy to make a site in dist

-To make the site and start up a dev webserver:  `npm start`

 To change the look of the site edit the template(s) (there's only one for now) in [`_includes/base.njk`](._includes/base.njk)